adi-kiran/job-app-tracker/readme.md

 ## Troubleshooting

-If you encounter issues while using Career Flow, here are some common problems and their solutions :  [Troubleshooting.md](https://github.com/adi-kiran/career-flow/edit/main/Troubleshooting.md)
+If you encounter issues while using the app, here are some common problems and their solutions :  [Troubleshooting.md](https://github.com/adi-kiran/career-flow/edit/main/Troubleshooting.md)

 ## Roadmap